 Born in Buffalo, aged in Philadelphia, and seasoned in Scotland, Australia, Greece, and New York City, a curiosity and love of place has been a constant inspiration since childhood.
 What began as a desire to "know" place has grown into a wider passion of exploring the art of knowledge.
 How do we know what we know?
-My work delves into how we experience various "tugs" in knowledge and truth—tugs between measurement and lived experience, thinking and feeling, control and freedom, the rational and the sensuous.
-I explore how these tugs play out in our relationship to language, time, the feminine, history/myth, and place.
-Drawing from my current research in philosophy and nearly 20 years working in architecture/design, I work in multiple mediums from drawing, photography, installation, and sculpture to public art, interactive events, curating, and writing.
-The writer Parker Palmer describes “a third thing" as something that “allows us to hold challenging issues metaphorically, where they can’t devolve to the pro-or-con choices forced on us by conventional debate.”
-For me, this is what art is all about: creating a third thing that through its beauty, seduces us to pause, wonder, contemplate, and converse, embracing possibilities beyond "the way things are.”
+My work delves into how we experience various tugs in knowledge and truth – tugs between measurement and lived experience, thinking and feeling, the seen and unseen, the rational and the sensuous.
+I explore how these tugs play out in our relationships to time, language, the feminine, history/myth, and place.

 ...